ember-learn/ember-blog/source/2019-08-30-the-ember-times-issue-113.md

 This week:
-brand-new content in the Ember Guides 🤓, add visual regression testing to your Ember app using ember-backstop 🧪, learn about how Ember is organised and thrives 🌺,
+brand-new content in the Ember Guides 🤓, add visual regression testing to your Ember app using ember-backstop 🧪, learn how Ember is organised and thrives 🌺,
 ...
 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>